Double Chocolate Butterfinger Brownies

 Smooth the batter again with a spatula so that it’s level.

-Bake in a preheated oven until the sides of the brownies start to pull away from the pan (about 25 minutes).
+Bake in a preheated oven until the sides of the brownies start to pull away from the pan and a toothpick inserted in the middle comes out clean (about 26 to 29 minutes).

 Remove from the oven and set on a rack until completely cooled.

 While the brownies are cooling, cut the mini Butterfinger candy bars into chunks and set aside.

 Once the brownies are completely cooled, grab ahold of the sides of the parchment paper, use them as a “sling” and lift the brownies out of the pan.

 Set the brownies (with the parchment paper still attached) on a large cutting board and cut them into serving sizes.